LT Overton

-Lebbeus Thomas Overton (born October 11, 2004) is an American college football defensive lineman for the Alabama Crimson Tide.
-He previously played for the Texas A&M Aggies.
+Lebbeus Thomas Overton (born October 11, 2004) is an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and the Alabama Crimson Tide and was selected by the Cowboys in the fourth round of the 2026 NFL draft.

 Early life

-Overton was born on October 11, 2004 in College Station, Texas.
+Overton was born on October 11, 2004, in College Station, Texas.
 He attended Bessemer Academy in Bessemer, Alabama as a freshman and graduated from Milton High School in Milton, Georgia.
 A five-star recruit, he reclassified from the 2023 to 2022 class.
 He was selected to play in the 2022 Under Armour All-American Game.
 He committed to Texas A&M University to play college football.
 Overton also played basketball in high school.

 College career

 Overton played at Texas A&M in 2022 and 2023.
 In 23 games, he had 48 tackles and one sack.
 After the 2023 he entered the transfer portal and transferred to the University of Alabama.
 He was a starter his first year at Alabama in 2024.